watzek/DataManagement/_posts/0003-04-05-File-Management.md

 This date format is the only one which can be easily sorted to preserve chronological ordering

+#### File Structuring

+You should structure your files using a consistent strategy.
+When designing that strategy, consider your individual workflow, and what organizing principles will be most useful to your current team, and to colleagues in the future!

+![6]

 [1]:/img/file-naming/catalog.png
 [2]:/img/file-naming/namingsegments.jpg
 [3]:/img/file-naming/namingcheatsheet.png
 [4]:/img/file-naming/strat.png
 [5]:/img/file-naming/dateformats4.png
+[6]:/img/file-organization/bestpractices.png